Haring is the Dutch name for herring, a small, oily silvery-colored fish found in the North Atlantic and North Pacific ocean.

 There is a local saying that Amsterdam was built on herring bones.
 And, in fact, historians believe that the Netherlands gained its upper hand on the world seas in the 17th century because Dutch sailors were fed on herring, an excellent source of protein and omega fatty acids.
 Therefore it seems that Holland can thank its Golden Age, at least in part, to this silvery-blue fish.

 Dutch people also make a big deal out of herring season, which starts in mid-May and runs through July.
-In early June, however, the herring are considered to be the best, and every year the first tub of Nieuwe Haring are auctioned off for charity.
-After that, everyone can indulge as the herring are sold everywhere and herring feasts are held, including Vlaggetjesdag or "Flag Day" in Scheveningen.
+In early June, however, the herring are considered to be the best, and every year the first tub of Nieuwe Haring is auctioned off for charity.
+After that, everyone can indulge as the herring is sold everywhere and herring feasts are held, including Vlaggetjesdag or "Flag Day" in Scheveningen.